How do you say “epee”?

 Do I need special shoes?

 No. While some companies do make specialized fencing shoes and they’re a great choice for a lot of people, most people start with regular running or athletic shoes.
-Volleyball, handball, or other court shoes usually work well, too, since they have good cushioning and support without being bulky.
+Volleyball, handball, or other court shoes usually work well, too, since they have good cushioning and support (especially lateral support!) without being bulky.

 Why do you only do one of the three Olympic disciplines?

 Quite simply, epee is what we know the best.
 While we know some foil and saber basics, we currently don’t have nearly enough knowledge to help someone be successful or have a good experience in those disciplines.
 We used to have a saber program, but after the coach moved away, we filled the time with more epee!

 You can come to as many age-appropriate practices as you want.
 For some children, once a week is plenty, but some kids want to be pretty serious and have the maturity to handle twice a week.
 For adults and teens that want to see some competitive success, 2-3 practices a week is recommended.
 Those who want to compete nationally in Division 1 and Juniors (under 20) should aim for 3-4 practices a week.
 Obviously the more you practice, the faster you will see results, but we want our members to participate at a level they’re comfortable with and will allow them to achieve their goals.

 Fencers that come at least twice a week are usually ready to try a local tournament after a few months.
 The skill range of fencers at local and regional open events is pretty large – there are usually a few really experienced people, a few people at their first tournament, and a lot of people in between.
 Toward the end of the first year, most fencers that have been practicing 2-3 times a week are ready to try a national-level NAC (North American Cup) event.

 For kids, it usually takes a little longer to be ready for competition.
 We occasionally do in-club tournaments, which is a good introduction to the format and routine for kids, and then we go for local events and branch out from there.